Updated: Oct 8

 Are you an emotional eater or are you emotional about eating?
 While this may seem like a subtle distinction, understanding the difference is essential for healing your relationship with food.

 What is emotional eating?

-What are signs of emotional eating?
+Signs of emotional eating?

 Eating when not physically hungry or continuing to eat when already full

 Using food as a way to soothe unpleasant emotions like stress, sadness, or anxiety

-Using food to distract or avoid situations
+Using food as a means to distract or avoid challenging situations or difficult emotions

 Using food as a reward to celebrate achievements or seek pleasure

-What are signs of being emotional about eating?
+Signs of being emotional about eating

 Feeling emotional about what you ate